-It was common in Victorian England for children to be employed as part of the workforce.
+It was common in Victorian England for children to be employed in the workforce.
 Some were expected to work from as young as 4 years old.

 Orphans and children from poor families would be taken on as mill apprentices.
-These children didn’t get paid for their labour with mill owners believing that basic food and a place to sleep was payment enough.
+These children didn’t get paid for their labour, with mill owners believing that basic food and a place to sleep were payment enough.

 6. Workers could be fined

 Another way to be fined was arriving late to work.
-It has been suggested that some mill owners would actually change the clocks to catch out unsuspecting workers to make it appear they were late, in order to fine them.
+It has been suggested that some mill owners would change the clocks to catch out unsuspecting workers to make it appear they were late to fine them.